finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The AsAt time String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date of the query String page = "page_example"; // String | Optional.
-The pagination token to continue listing instruments.
-This value is returned from a previous call to ListInstruments.
-If this is set, then the sortBy, filter, effectiveAt, and asAt fields must not have changed.
-Also, if set, a start value cannot be set.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the instruments.
+Defaults to return the latest              version of each instruments if not specified.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to list the instruments.
+Defaults to the current LUSID system datetime if not specified.
+    String page = "page_example"; // String | The pagination token to use to continue listing instruments from a previous call to list instruments.
+This value is returned from the previous call.
+If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
+Also, if set, a start value cannot be provided.
-    List<String> sortBy = Arrays.asList(); // List<String> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName
+    List<String> sortBy = Arrays.asList(); // List<String> | Order the results by these fields.
+Use use the '-' sign to denote descending order e.g. -MyFieldName.
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
-When paginating, limit the number of returned results to this many String filter = "\"State eq 'Active'\""; // String | Optional.
-Expression to filter the result set - the default filter returns only instruments in the Active state
+    Integer start = 56; // Integer | When paginating, skip this number of results.
+    Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
+    String filter = "\"State eq 'Active'\""; // String | Expression to filter the result set.
+Defaults to filter down to active instruments only, i.e. those              that have not been deleted.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
-    List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | Optional.
-Keys of the properties to be decorated on to the instrument
+    List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" domain to decorate onto the instrument.
+These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\".
     try {
       ResourceListOfInstrument result = apiInstance.listInstruments(asAt, effectiveAt, page, sortBy, start, limit, filter, instrumentPropertyKeys);
       System.out.println(result);